juliacaratta/data_science_portfolio/README.md

 ## Professional profile

-💻 Currently Working with Data Science.
+💻 Currently working with Data Science.

 🔍 Experience with Data Analysis and Business Intelligence.